 Here’s our guide to the best Salem hotels, some old, some new.

 Other Things to do with 24 Hours in Salem

 - Learn more about witchcraft at the Salem Witch Museum (19 1/2 N Washington Square)

-- See the Elizabeth Montgomery from Bewitched, which filmed here, statue
+- See the statue of Elizabeth Montgomery from Bewitched, which was filmed here

 - Shop along Essex Street

 - Visit the iconic Salem Maritime National Historic Site

 - Dine at Turner’s Seafood at the historic Lyceum Hall

 - Stick around for this Salem night walking tour

 For the best seafood, head to “The Lobster Shanty.”

 This dive bar in the center of town is hard to miss because they always put the funniest signs outside.